vocodedev/vocode-core/apps/telegram_bot/README.md

 1. Set up the configuration for your telegram bot in `main.py`.
 2. Set up an .env file using the template
+3. Create a Telegram Bot token and link using The Bot Father: https://t.me/botfather

 ```
 cp .env.template .env